-{\bf Remark 2.} The most well-known example of multivariate isotropic symmetric stable distribution is the case of $\alpha=2$ (Multivariate Independent Gaussian Distribution), and in this case, the components of the Multivariate Gaussian random vector are independent.
-Another case is $\alpha=1$ (Multivariate Spherical Symmetric Cauchy Distribution \cite{p}), unlike Multivariate Independent Gaussian case, the components of Multivariate Spherical Symmetric Cauchy are uncorrelated, but dependent.
+\\ {\bf Remark 2.} The most well-known example of multivariate centered isotropic symmetric stable distribution is the case of $\alpha=2$ (Multivariate Independent Gaussian Distribution), and in this case, the components of the Multivariate Gaussian random vector are independent.
+Another case is $\alpha=1$ (Multivariate Spherical Symmetric Cauchy Distribution \cite{p}), unlike the Multivariate Independent Gaussian case, the components of Multivariate Spherical Symmetric Cauchy random vector are uncorrelated, but dependent.
 The perspective and contour plots for the densities of these two cases are illustrated in Figure \ref{fig_2}.
 The multivariate centered isotropic symmetric $\alpha$-stable random vector is a direct extension of the univariate symmetric $\alpha$-stable random variable, which is the special case when the dimension parameter $d=1$.
-In applications, to simulation a $d$-dimensional random vector $\mathbf{v}$ from the multivariate centered isotropic symmetric $\alpha$-stable distribution $S(d,\alpha,\gamma)$, we can adopt the fact that $\mathbf{v}=D^{1/2}\mathbf{q}$, where $D\sim \tilde{S}(1,\alpha/2,2\gamma^2[\cos(\pi\alpha/4)]^{2/\alpha})$ is a independent univariate positive $(\alpha/2)$-stable random variable and $\mathbf{q}\sim N(0,I_d)$ is a standard $d$-dimensional Gaussian random vector, see \cite{n} for more details.
+In practice, to simulate a $d$-dimensional random vector $\mathbf{v}$ from the multivariate centered isotropic symmetric $\alpha$-stable distribution $S(d,\alpha,\gamma)$, we can adopt the fact that $\mathbf{v}=D^{1/2}\mathbf{q}$, where $D\sim \tilde{S}(1,\alpha/2,2\gamma^2[\cos(\pi\alpha/4)]^{2/\alpha})$ is an independent univariate positive $(\alpha/2)$-stable random variable and $\mathbf{q}\sim N(0,\mathrm{I}_d)$ is a standard $d$-dimensional Gaussian random vector, see \cite{n} for more details.